Virtual Meeting Etiquette: 7 Tips for Being Professional during a Remote Meeting

 - Plan the Setting – We suggest having a wall behind you instead of an open room.
 Place objects in view that you’d be comfortable having in an office setting.

 - Consider Lighting – Lighting is an essential part of creating a professional ambiance.
 Bright lighting will allow others to see you easily, while a window behind you will transform you into a silhouette.

 4) Limit Distractions as Much as Possible

 Distractions are everywhere, especially in our homes and on our devices.
-So, it’s important that you make a conscious effort to remove them whenever possible.
+So, remove them whenever possible.

-You’ll need to be aware of things that can distract you and your coworkers, including background noise, things that can take your attention off of the meeting, and things that are just downright rude.
+You’ll need to be aware of things that can divert your and your coworkers’ attention, including background noise, things that can distract from the meeting, and things that are just downright rude.